lockbook/lockbook/docs/data_model.md

 ### Access Keys

 When a client authors a file they generate a 256 bit `AES` key.
 Content is encrypted with this key.
-Each `File` gets it's own key.
-These keys are encrypted either with the `AES` key of a `Folder` or the `public_key` of a user.
+Each `File` gets its own key.
+To decrypt a file, you need the `access_key` of that file.
+These keys however are stored in an encrypted manner.

-Every user is given a `root` folder during account creation.
-And every file they create exists somewhere inside this root folder.
-The `root` folder is the folder that has their `username` mapped to `AES key for the root folder` encrypted with their `public_key` (only they can access their root folder's "Access Key").
+They are either encrypted for a particular user (with their public key) or are encrypted with the access key for a folder.

+This means you can give someone cryptographic access to a particular file or an entire folder.
+In most situations, folder based decryption is how the `core` library decrypts the contents of files.
+Let's dive a bit deeper into how that works.

+During account creation, every user generates a `root` folder (locally).
+An `access_key` -- `a` is generated and encrypted with their public key -- `b = user_keys.encrypt(a)`. `b` is what is stored locally in `user_access_keys` and sent to the server.
+Direct descendants of `root` (`folder1` for example) will generate new `access_keys` for their files -- `c`. `c` will be encrypted with `a` and stored in `folder_access_keys`.

 The procedure for decrypting a given file is:
 ```